 I was especially struck by the number of passengers - interviewed as they left Melksham - who were unsure which service they would be returning on.
 This confirms our strong and successful campaign to have services at intervals all through the day rather than to meet specific flow.
 It also suggests that our passengers are prepared to significantly change their travel plans to suit return trains - "I'll catch the 15:18 if I can, but if still at work I'll do another couple of hours and catch the 17:36" ... for many, though, a 16:36 would be really useful, and indeed it would bring us a lot of new passengers - many is the job that may overshoot by a few minutes, but then having hang around for 2 hours ...

 Events for 2019

-These are trips in addition to regular meetings
+These are forthcoming events in addition to regular meetings

-18th September 2019 - Take the train from Melksham to Trowbridge, guided walk back, date TBA deferred from September
+October 2019 - Train from Melksham to Trowbridge, guided walk back, date TBA deferred from September

 15th December 2019 - Santa Trip on the train from Melksham